 C. such visual depiction has been created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct.

-In our experience, many child pornography cases do ultimately wind up in a guilty plea given that, as mentioned above, the person will often have admitted to the offense at the time their computer is seized.
-Nevertheless, this should only come after an experience lawyer fully evaluates the case.
+In our experience, many child pornography cases do ultimately wind up in a guilty plea given that the person will often have admitted to the offense at the time their computer is seized.
+Nevertheless, this should only come after an experienced lawyer fully evaluates the case.
 Moreover, if a person is even considering pleading guilty to a child pornography offense in federal court, it is imperative that the person’s attorney understands the federal sentencing guidelines inside and out.
 The federal sentencing guidelines, although advisory, attempt to guide judges in setting sentences.
 Unfortunately, over the past decade, the recommended imprisonment ranges for child pornography offenses have skyrocketed as a result of politicians attempting to curry favor with the public.

 It has gotten so ridiculous that many times a person who downloads child pornography and makes it available with a file sharing program actually faces a much harsher sentence than a person actually abuses a child.
 In a recent case, based upon the number of images on his computer and other factors, the sentencing guidelines for a client we represented ,who was charged with distribution of child pornography through a file sharing program ,actually faced 151-188 months in prison.
 We filed a sentencing memorandum, attempting to show the judge how dramatically the guidelines for these offense have been increased over the years by showing what sentence the guidelines would have called for over the past decade: